Interpreting type theory in a quasicategory: a Yoneda approach: Adding disjoint sum, pushout and W-types

 \end{proof}

-\begin{remark} Given a concrete description of the associated syntax, we believe that any cell monad with parameters (in the sense of \cite{ls2020}) inside of $\mathcal{C}$ admitting an initial algebra yields a corresponding higher inductive type in $\mathbf{SSet}^{\mathfrak{C}(\mathcal{C}^{op})}$ using the previous proof pattern.
-However, we do not further investigates this question in the present paper. \end{remark}
+\begin{remark} Given a concrete description of the associated syntax, we believe that any cell monad with parameters (in the sense of \cite{ls2020}), inside of $\mathcal{C}$, admitting an initial algebra, yields a corresponding higher inductive type in $\mathbf{SSet}^{\mathfrak{C}(\mathcal{C}^{op})}$ using the previous proof pattern.
+However, we do not further investigate this question here. \end{remark}